openvinotoolkit/open_model_zoo/demos/README.md

 ### Get Ready for Running the Demo Applications on Linux*

-Before running compiled binary files, make sure your application can find the Inference Engine and OpenCV libraries.
+Before running compiled binary files, make sure your application can find the OpenVINO™ and OpenCV libraries.
 If you use a [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution to build demos, run the `setupvars` script to set all necessary environment variables: